jakobzhao/geog595/01_intro/readme.md

 * Ihde, D. 2010.
 A phenomenology of technics (pp. 134-155).
 Chichester UK: Wiley-Blackwell.

-* Kitchin, R. & Dodge, M. 2005.
-Code and the transduction of space.
-Annals of the Association of American Geographers 95(1): 162-180.

 * Crang, M., 2015.
 The promises and perils of a digital geohumanities. cultural geographies, 22(2), pp.351-360.

-* Hawkins, H., Cabeen, L., Callard, F., Castree, N., Daniels, S., DeLyser, D., Neely, H.M. and Mitchell, P., 2015.
-What might GeoHumanities do?
-Possibilities, practices, publics, and politics.
-GeoHumanities, 1(2), pp.211-232.